 It's a Showcase of Huntsville's Local Music Scene

-Concerts in the Park features 19 different bands over 10 weeks throughout the summer.
-The series showcases local music talent in a mix of genres from rock, folk and country to Latin, dance, R&B, top 40 hits and music from the 60s, 70s and 80s.
-Arts Huntsville and the Parks and Recreation Department post updates every week on Arts Huntsville’s Facebook page @artshuntsville.
+Concerts in the Park features several different bands over 10 weeks throughout the summer ending on August 1.
+The series showcases local music talent in a mix of genres from rock, folk and country to Latin, dance, R&B, and today's hits.
+Arts Huntsville and the Parks and Recreation Department post updates every week on Arts Huntsville’s Facebook page.

-June 28th - Maneuver Center of Excellence Band (MCoE) - 4th of July Celebration with Fireworks
+June 27- Armed Forces Week Celebration - Maneuver Center of Excellence Band (MCoE) of Fort Benning